Calculus Crack

 The start of this climb shares the same two pitches as St. Vitus Dance.

 Pitch 1.
 A committing move gets you off the ground.
 Work your way up pulling on roots and using large cracks.
 Larger cams are a good idea for the last section of this pitch if you're not that comfortable with crack climbing yet.
-5.8(?)
+Scramble up the ledges until you see the next crack and belay from the tree (not tree stump) below it.
+5.7

 Pitch 2.
-Step out a few feet left of the tree stump and onto the face, using multiple cracks and twin finger cracks to work your way up to a bolted anchor on the right.
-5.7(?)
+Move the belay and step out a few feet left of the tree stump and onto the face, using multiple cracks and twin finger cracks to work your way up to a bolted anchor on the left 5.8

 Pitch 4.
-Fun and easy finger crack that takes gear really good.
+Fun finger crack that takes gear really good.
 Follow this crack up and end up on a ramp on the left and build your anchor here.
 5.8

 Descent: